top of page

 Intelligence Use Cases

-All work is evidence-based and intended for confidential review.
+All analysis is evidence-based and intended for confidential review by brand protection, legal, and investigative teams.

 To request a private overview or discuss validation efforts, please contact us directly.